The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 Birkenhead Point Outlet Centre, is open seven days a week.

-For information on the history of Drummoyne, visit our Local Studies section.
+For information on the history of Drummoyne, visit our Local history page.

 Five Dock is conveniently located within ten minutes of Sydney's central business district with great transport links and two distinct precincts to suit all your needs.
 It is one of the inner west's most child-friendly places to live.